nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

  1. Generating a token to protect the deployed notebook and passing this information back to the user through an output parameter.

-We will show how each of these customizations are accomplished in the `Dockerfile` and in a Python script added to the container.
+We will show how each of these customisations are accomplished in the `Dockerfile` and in a Python script added to the container.

-The `Dockerfile` used to generate the customized Jupyter Notebook is duplicated below:
+The `Dockerfile` used to generate the customised Jupyter Notebook is duplicated below:

 {% include code_snippet.md file='code-sample/dockerfile-jupyter' language=docker %}